Educating the mind without educating the heart is no education at all. -- Aristotle

 The application process begins through an introduction to our school.
 You may have heard about us through friends, family, the local news or perhaps you located us online.
 We recommend you schedule a tour to learn more about our school and community by calling 830-997-6597 ext.
 227 or emailing us in the Admissions Office.

 Your admissions file is opened once we receive a completed application and fee.
 For each applicant we also require a teacher recommendation and academic records for current and previous school years.
 PRINT applications forms below for mailing, faxing or scanning to Heritage School.

 We want your family to fully embrace our Classical Christian program.
 In order to make the most of your partnership with us, it is important to understand our education philosophy and the history behind it.
 Regarding this, we encourage both parents to read An Introduction to Classical Education by Christopher Perrin.
 To read online, click on the title from the top right menu.

 Students applying for grades 1-5 participate in an academic/developmental assessment held at Heritage in conjunction with a classroom visit.
 Students applying for admission to grades 6-12 are required to take several grade level language arts and math placement assessments and will do their classroom visits separately.
-All visits are to be scheduled through the Admissions Office.
+All visits and assessment appointments are to be scheduled through the Admissions Office.